 - Sometimes the content is lengthy and irrelevant.
 It drives away the customers.
 Sometimes it is not enough to provide information to the customer.

-- You should use images should to create better content.
+- You should use images to create better and engaging content.
 But irrelevant images also ruin the quality of the content instead.

-- It is important to take care of Poor use of whitespace.
+- It is important to take care of the poor use of whitespaces.
 Ads in wrong places are also a matter of concern.

 The topic and tone of your content must be suitable for your target audience.